-Astiva Health Classic covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
+Astiva Health Savings (HMO) covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
 If you receive services not covered by our plan or services obtained out-of-network and were not authorized, you are responsible for paying the full cost of services.

+For covered services that have a benefit limitation, you also pay the full cost of any services you get after you have used up your benefit for that type of covered service Astiva Health Savings covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
+If you receive services not covered by our plan or services obtained out-of-network and were not authorized, you are responsible for paying the full cost of services.
 For covered services that have a benefit limitation, you also pay the full cost of any services you get after you have used up your benefit for that type of covered service.
 ONCE A COVERED BENEFIT LIMIT IS REACHED, ANY ADDITONAL EXPENSES INCURRED WILL NOT COUNT TOWARD YOUR MAXIMUM OUT-OF-POCKET LIMIT.
-YOU CAN CALL MEMBER

-SERVICES WHEN YOU WANT TO KNOW HOW MUCH OF YOUR BENEFIT LIMIT YOU HAVE ALREADY USED.
+YOU CAN CALL MEMBER SERVICES WHEN YOU WANT TO KNOW HOW MUCH OF YOUR BENEFIT LIMIT YOU HAVE ALREADY USED.

-SECTION 5 How are your medical services covered when you are in a "clinical research study"?
+SECTION 5 How are your medical services covered when you are in a clinical research study?

-Section 5.1 What is a "clinical research study"?
+Section 5.1 What is a clinical research study?

-A clinical research study (also called a "clinical trial") is a way that doctors and scientists test new types of medical care, like how well a new cancer drug works.
+A clinical research study (also called a clinical trial) is a way that doctors and scientists test new types of medical care, like how well a new cancer drug works.
 Certain clinical research studies are approved by Medicare.
 Clinical research studies approved by Medicare typically request volunteers to participate in the study.

 Once Medicare approves the study, and you express interest, someone who works on the study will contact you to explain more about the study and see if you meet the requirements set by the scientists who are running the study.
-You can participate in the study as long as you meet the requirements for the study and you have a full understanding and acceptance of what is involved if you participate in the study.
+You can participate in the study as long as you meet the requirements for the study, and you have a full understanding and acceptance of what is involved if you participate in the study.